voltwu/docker-hub-webhook/README.rst

 key.
 This will override anything in config.py.

 The ``HOOKS`` dict in config.py maps respository names to serverside deploy scripts.
-Keys are the names of repositories (no namespace), and values are the full path to the script to be called, or a relative path to the current working directory.
+Keys are the names of repositories (no namespace), and value is a dict data type, and the ``default`` means that if not matched a tag.
+Each tag maps a full path to the script to be called, or a relative path to the current working directory.

 .. code-block:: python

-    HOOKS = {'repo1': '/full/path/to/script.sh',
+    HOOKS = {
+             'repo1': {'default':'tests_script2.sh','latest':'test_tags_script_latest.sh'},
-             'repo2': 'relative_path_to_script.sh'
+             'repo2': {'default':'tests_script.sh','2.0':'test_tags_script.sh'}
             }